RobPavey/wikitree-sourcer/docs/dev_notes/folder_structure.md

 The code is broken up into modules.
 It is separated in several ways:

-- site specific doed (e.g. ancestry or fmp) is separated from each other and from the base code
+- site specific code (e.g. ancestry or fmp) is separated from each other and from the base code
 - code that depends on the browser APIs (and thus can't be used in local unitt tests) is separated from core code
 - code that is part of the actual shipping extension is separated from the unit tests